To RSVP for this year’s Bear Heart Vision Quest, please follow this link.

 The Vision Quest can help you find more love in your heart for yourself and the world.
 When sitting on the mountain, we are in the embrace of Nature, which is pure love, pure source, pure … We can use this to replenish and rejuvenate ourselves, to experience a standard of love that is always available to us, but we are too involved in day-to-day activities to connect with it.
 The Vision Quest is a gift of time to ourselves to experience.

 Mike Two Bears Andrews will be the Sponsor and Leader of this Vision Quest in Bear Heart’s tradition.
-Kathy Two Hawks joins Mike this year and will support the Vision Quest process and questers by holding space and other responsibilities.

 Mike Two Bears Andrews was authorized to sponsor and lead Vision Quests by Bear Heart in a ceremony in September 2004.
 Mike was the Sponsor and Leader of subsequent Vision Quests.
 At this Vision Quest, Mike will be sending people out on their Vision Quest, helping them understand their visions, and giving them a Vision Quest name.